GHBrown/Configurations/README.md

-# Configurations
-Remote repository for my preferred version of .bashrc, .emacs, and similar files.
+Remote repository to serve as backup for my preferred version of .bashrc, .emacs, and similar files.